 Dharma vs Religion

 In India, people call their philosophical identities as Hindu Dharma, Baudha Dharma, Jain Dharma, Sikh Dharma, and so on.
 They got translated into English as Hindu religion, Buddhist religion, Jain religion, Sikh religion, and so on.
 It was a great translation error because ‘Dharma’ can’t be translated as ‘religion.’
 In fact, there are no equivalent words in western dictionaries for ‘dharma.’
-In a way, we have totally degraded dharma by calling it religion.
+With this error, Indians have totally degraded dharma by calling it religion.

 Religion and Dharma are fundamentally two very different things.
 The former is specific and applies to people who believe in a particular “belief system”; the latter is not a pre-written belief system, it is universal and is applicable to the whole humanity.
 Dharma permeates all Indian philosophies of life and forms their central theme.
 Thus, all India-born philosophies – Hinduism, Buddhism etc – are simply different ways to practice ‘Dharma’ – living according to Nature’s laws and enjoy peace and harmony.
 They all see humanity as “One Global family”, vasudhaiva kutumbakam.